Gimbal: Marine chronometers

 The rate of a mechanical marine chronometer is sensitive to its orientation.
 Because of this, chronometers were normally mounted on gimbals, in order to isolate them from the rocking motions of a ship at sea.

+Drones

+A drone gimbal system is a stabilization mechanism that uses electric motors (usually using brushless servo motors) in the yaw, pitch, and roll axes to isolate the camera or sensor payload from the motion and vibration of the drone.
+The system ensures the camera remains stable at a set level, resulting in smooth, high-quality footage even during fast maneuvers or windy conditions.
+The system relies on an inertial measurement unit (IMU) to accurately estimate the motion and orientation of the drone and a gimbal control unit (GCU), which use IMU data and PID control algorithms to dynamically adjust the motors in real time, canceling out disturbances.

 Gimbal lock

 Gimbal with 3 axes of rotation.
 When two gimbals rotate around the same axis, the system loses one degree of freedom.

 Gimbal lock is the loss of one degree of freedom in a three-dimensional, three-gimbal mechanism that occurs when the axes of two of the three gimbals are driven into a parallel configuration, "locking" the system into rotation in a degenerate two-dimensional space.

-The word lock is misleading: no gimbal is restrained.
-All three gimbals can still rotate freely about their respective axes of suspension.
-Nevertheless, because of the parallel orientation of two of the gimbals' axes there is no gimbal available to accommodate rotation about one axis.
+The word "lock" is misleading: no gimbal is restrained; all three gimbals can still rotate freely about their respective axes of suspension.
+Nevertheless, because of the parallel orientation of two of the gimbals' axes, there is no gimbal available to accommodate rotation about one axis.